Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 2. Belgrave Hall and Gardens

-Belgrave Hall and Gardens, nestled in the Belgrave district, is a tranquil oasis amidst the hustle and bustle of city life.
-Built in the 18th century, this former family home showcases stunning Georgian architecture and beautifully landscaped gardens.
-On your visit here, you can explore the period rooms, offering a glimpse into the life of the Victorian middle class, and the gardens with well-maintained lawns for a perfect peaceful stroll.
+Belgrave Hall and Gardens, located in the Belgrave district, is a peaceful spot in the middle of the city traffic.
+Originally a family home, constructed in the 18th century, this property is a brilliant example of Georgian architectural beauty and perfectly arranged gardens.
+During your visit here, you can explore the period rooms, which give you an insight into the life of the Victorian middle class, and the gardens with perfectly manicured lawns will provide you with an ideal peaceful walk.

 3. Clarendon Park